 Diverse teams also tends to increase the domain knowledge available to them.
 We value and expect it in our clients and partners as well.
 We are more likely to team up with a company with whom we can easily identify.

 Diversifying teams also means faster and more qualitative growth.
 Which results in more valuable personal growth, for every employee.
 Win-win-win.

 Changing the status quo

 Here are a few examples of things we do to increase diversity:

 - Recruiting from spaces frequented by diverse groups of people.

-- Keeping bias out of our hiring processes as much as possible through anonymous reviewing and objective interview guidelines.
+- Keeping bias out of our hiring processes as much as possible through anonymous reviewing of technical excercises and objective interview guidelines.

 - Allowing part-time opportunities for people who want to blend child-care and a career.